NEONScience/NEON-Data-Skills/_posts/2014-11-03-R-Basics-Of-Packages.md

 # What you'll Learn Here
 - The basics of what a package is in R
 - How to install a package in R
+- How to call upon (use) that installed package in R
 - How to update a package in R
 - How to see what packages are installed on your computer